- Date : 05/11/2019

 My friend Vinay seemed worried when I met him at his place on a Sunday afternoon.
 When I asked why, he shared with me that due to the market downturn, he had been laid off from his job.
 Moreover, given the gloomy economic environment, he said it would take him a couple of months to find a decent new job.
 That was when he acknowledged his mistake of not having maintained a dedicated emergency fund and contemplated taking a personal loan to tide over the period.

-Since I knew that he was already paying a premium for quite a few endowment plans, I suggested he explore taking a loan on his insurance policies.
+Since I knew that he was already paying a premium for quite a few endowment plans, I suggested he explore taking a loan against insurance policy.
 His eyes lit up and he wanted to know more about it.
 Here’s what I told him.

-How to obtain a loan against insurance policy
+How to obtain a loan on insurance policy

-You’ll have to visit the branch of your preferred insurance company and fill the standardised application form for a loan.
+You’ll have to visit the branch of your preferred insurance company and fill the standardized application form for a loan.

 In the form, you’ll be asked to assign the policy absolutely in favour of the insurer.
 This essentially means that in case of a claim/maturity benefit due, the insurer will have the first right over the money and will repay you after deducting the outstanding loan principal and interest.
 Since nowadays insurers have stopped issuing cheques, you’ll have to also provide a cancelled cheque of the bank account in which you want the loan amount to be credited by the insurer and sign a receipt for the same.

-Is a loan available for all insurance policies?
+Is a loan against all insurance policies available?

 As per IRDA’s guidelines on Linked Insurance products, Unit Linked Insurance Plans can no longer offer a policy loan.
 So, as on date, this feature is generally available only for traditional non-linked endowment based policies wherein after you pay a premium for a certain number of years (usually three), the policy acquires a surrender value.
 The loan amount is a percentage of that surrender value (usually around 60- 80%).